Project Details

 - Will the relocation have an impact on my existing resident agreement?

-- Why are so many existing houses in the RSL ANZAC Village being kept empty?
+- Why are so many existing houses at RSL ANZAC Village being kept empty?

-There are a number of reasons that existing houses are empty in RSL ANZAC Village.
+There are a number of reasons that existing houses are empty in the Village.

 As people vacate their homes they need to be refurbished so they can be resold.
-Refurbishments can be small or large, from a repaint of the interiors to structural changes and alterations.
+Refurbishments can be small or large, from a repaint of the interiors to internal alterations.
 Appropriate assessment, engagement of contractors, and physical works need to be undertaken, which can take some time.

-Additionally, houses that may be demolished through the Renewal or are close to the Renewal boundary are not being resold until there is certainty on the design.
+Additionally, houses that may be demolished through the Renewal or are close to the Renewal boundary are not being resold until there is certainty on the design of the project.

 We are conscious that a group of vacant units can cause some anxiety in relation to safety and security and the lack of community.
 We are considering various options to mitigate these concerns whilst balancing any unnecessary refurbishment costs.